How Can I Get My COVID-19 Vaccine?

 Until we have reached herd immunity, we must all continue taking important precautions to help slow the spread of the virus.
 This includes wearing a mask, washing and sanitizing your hands frequently, social distancing and limiting gatherings.

-If you’re a Cleveland Clinic patient or Ohio resident who is interested in getting the COVID-19 vaccine at one of our vaccination sites, please visit our Ohio vaccination page.
+If you or your child is a Cleveland Clinic patient or Ohio resident who is interested in getting the COVID-19 vaccine at one of our vaccination sites, please visit our Ohio vaccination page.

 Cleveland Clinic is working with the Florida Department of Health to provide vaccinations based on established criteria by executive order of Gov. DeSantis.

-Due to limited supply and the overwhelming interest in the vaccine, we will be contacting our oldest and most vulnerable patients first.
-You must be a Florida resident and an established patient who has seen a Cleveland Clinic Florida provider in the last two years for outpatient or inpatient care.
+You must be a Florida resident and an established patient age 18 and over who has seen a Cleveland Clinic Florida provider in the last two years for outpatient or inpatient care.

 What Should I Know About the COVID-19 Vaccine?